 Specimens that are tested with acid should be rinsed after testing to remove or dilute unreacted acid.

 Most students are intrigued with the acid test and want to try it.
 To limit frivolous acid use, students should be instructed to use a single drop of acid for the test and to only test specimens when carbonate minerals are suspected.
 If that is not done, some students will use the acid frivolously.
 This behavior is encouraged if the classroom is equipped with large acid bottles that are filled to the top.
 However, if the acid bottles are small and nearly empty at the beginning of class, students usually ration their use of the acid to appropriate amounts.
 Small, nearly empty bottles makes less acid available to spill.

 Acid Bottle Selection

-Acid dispensing bottles should be made of rigid plastic with a small opening so that allows acid to be easily dispensed one-drop-at-a-time.
+Acid dispensing bottles should be made of rigid plastic with a small opening which allows acid to be easily dispensed one-drop-at-a-time.
 Soft dispensing bottles or bottles with a larger opening can dispense a large amount of acid with an accidental squeeze.

 Sources of Hydrochloric Acid

 Hydrochloric acid diluted to a 10% solution cannot be purchased in most communities.
 The best place to purchase commercially prepared solutions is from a laboratory supply company.
 Purchasing it ready-for-use is the recommended way to obtain it.
 Don't try to prepare your own solution if you don't know exactly what you are doing and have an equipped laboratory.
 Your chemistry department might be able to assist you with ordering acid.
 Some generous chemists will prepare a 10% solution for you.